 Narrow in the front, this pelvis occasionally catches the posterior baby’s forehead.
 Back it up and let it turn!

-The posterior arrest is slightly higher for women with an android pelvis.
 Good fetal positioning, good flexibility in the pelvic joints, and balance in the soft tissues help the natural labor progress.
 The posterior baby will hope to rotate before engagement or may not be able to rotate until the head fully passes the pelvis rotating on the perineum.
-Some posterior babies, the larger ones, or if a mom can’t get out of bed to do some rotation exercises, will need a cesarean, even with a skilled baby spinner present.
 Manually rotating the baby’s head may be an option if a skilled doctor or midwife is present.
 A little help for the shoulders may be needed as the result of those women with low slung pubic bones.
 They may catch a shoulder.

-Adding body balance and helping baby into position is extremely important when birthing with a smaller and usually triangular or “android” pelvis shape.
-If the presenting angle of the fetal head makes the head seem too large for her body, a quickly progressing labor will bring a surprise ending.
-After what seems like a normal first part of labor, there can be a long time with no further fetal descent.
-Cesarean surgery can be a tool for finishing this labor situation but shouldn’t be a first choice when body balancing and birth positioning could make a positive solution for many in this situation.
+Adding body balance and helping baby into position is extremely important when birthing with any smaller pelvis.
+Body balancing and birth positioning could make a positive solution for many in this situation.
 If the posterior baby can back up to turn to left occiput anterior and try again, there is much reason to expect a vaginal birth.
 To help the baby do this, Side-lying Release followed by an inversion of some type during a contraction or two can be necessary.

-Common for breeches that don’t flip.
-More posterior babies who are born vaginally may have the advantage of the anthropoid pelvis’ longer front to back opening.
+More posterior babies who are born vaginally may have the advantage of this pelvis’ longer front to back opening.
 Various vertical maternal positions and movements protect fetal engagement.
 Understanding the unique benefits of this pelvic type help birth finish by the mother’s own efforts.

 Baby really needs to be in the LOT position to get INTO the pelvic brim for engagement.
 Long early labor is common, but if the baby isn’t LOT, the two days of labor will be all about getting baby rotated and strong contractions and mobility are essential.
 Once the baby is into the pelvis labor tends to move along, within 5-8 hours of engagement.
 Pushing may not be very long because the outlet of the pelvis is large.
 Using Daily Essentials: Activities for Pregnancy Comfort & Easier Childbirth, and Spinning Babies® Parent Class may help your baby get into a LOT or other ideal position.